 But first, we need to understand what causes hormonal acne.
 Women often experience a flare-up of zits from a few days to as much as a week before the onset of their menstrual period.
 This occurs as progesterone and testosterone (the male hormone), which tend to worsen adult acne, are highest during this time of the cycle.
 On the other hand, estrogen (female hormone) – which prevents adult acne – is highest in the first half of the menstrual cycle.

 When the body has excessive testosterone, it over-stimulates the skin’s oil glands and makes everything super-greasy.
 This oil mixes with dead skin cells and grime, blocking the pores and providing a breeding ground for bacteria.
 Once the bacteria multiply, they often cause inflammation, which leads to cystic acne.
 Got it?
 Now, read about the ways to beat hormonal acne without turning to toxic products or birth control.

 1. Eat hormone-friendly

-What’s the connection?
+What’s the connection between food and hormones?
 A diet high in sugar and starch moves into the bloodstream quickly and makes insulin spike – and high insulin levels trigger hormonal imbalance.
 So, eliminate soda, sugar, caffeine, alcohol, highly processed foods, saturated fat, red meat, dairy products and white flour, especially during the days leading to your period.

 On the other hand, complex carbohydrates break down slowly and help keep blood sugar levels stable.
 Boost your intake of whole grains, plant-based proteins, good fats, colourful fruits and vegetables, green tea, and “good” sweeteners (such as fruit juice, natural organic honey, brown sugar or stevia).
 Soy foods, buckwheat, and ground flax meal are particularly beneficial.